 The deadline for the 2018 grants cycle was December 1, 2017.
 We are no longer accepting applications for 2018.
 Thank you to all who applied.
 If you did not receive an email confirmation confirming receipt of your application, immediately contact the NBF at firstname.lastname@example.org.
 The review process has begun and will continue until June when projects to be funded will be announced.
 Funds will be disbursed in July 2018.
 All applicants will receive a detailed critique of their application, pointing out strengths and weaknesses and recommendations for strengthening the proposal.

-New application forms for the 2015 cycle will be posted in July, 2014 with a deadline of 12:00am (midnight) ET on December 31, 2014.
+New application forms for the 2019 cycle will be posted in July 2018 with a deadline of 11:59pm ET on December 1, 2018.
 Please note that you should check back before the deadline to see if any changes have been made to the application forms, formats or procedures.
-Changes may occur to the application process up to the deadline and we have no way of telling you this except via this web page.
-So check back frequently to make sure you are up-to-date on all forms and processes before you submit your application.
+Changes may occur to the application process up to the deadline.
+Check back frequently to make sure you are up-to-date on all forms and processes before you submit your application.

 If you have any questions on this application process, please contact the NBF at email@example.com or at +1.301.215.6552.

 All grant applications will be reviewed by the NBF Grants Review Committee (GRC).
 This committee meets once a year to select the grant recipients.
 Outside reviewers may be consulted at the discretion of the committee.
 The NBF Board of Trustees must approve and the National Blood Foundation Research and Education Trust (NBFRET) Board of Trustees must accept the GRC's recommendations before official awards may be made.
 Grants are announced in June and funds are disbursed in July.

 Applications will be judged on the following criteria: